To update or not to update the firmware on a personal phone, everyone decides on their own.

 Brief LikBez

-iOS mobile devices receive regular updates similar to Windows devices, but:
+iOS-based mobile devices receive regular updates similar to devices running Windows, but at the same time:

-Apple releases the iOS update immediately for most of its devices, except for those that are being withdrawn from support.
-At the same time, Apple supports its devices for a long time.
-For example, even the iPhone 14s, released in 6, will receive the iOS 2015 update.
-Of course, there are some bugs, such as the forced slowdown of older devices, which, as they say, was done not to force you to buy a new phone, but to extend the life of the old battery ...
+Apple releases iOS updates for most of its devices at once, except for those that are being discontinued.
+Apple also supports its devices for quite a long time.
+For example, even iOS 14 will receive the update. iPhone 6s, released in 2015.
+Of course, it's not without its flaws, like forced slowdowns of older devices, which, allegedly, was done not to force you to buy a new phone, but to extend the life of the old battery...
 But in any case, it's better than the situation with Android.

-Android is essentially a franchise.
-Google's original Android is only found on Pixel devices and budget devices that participate in the Android One program.
-On other devices, only Android derivatives are found - EMUI, Flyme OS, MIUI, One UI, etc. For the security of mobile devices, this diversity is a big problem.
+Android - is essentially a franchise.
+The original Android from Google is only found on Pixel devices and budget devices that participate in the program Android One.
+On other devices, only derivatives of Android – EMUI, Flyme OS, MIUI, One UI, etc. This diversity is a major problem for the security of mobile devices.

-For example, the "community" finds another vulnerability in Android or the system components that underlie it.
-Next, the vulnerability is assigned a number in the CVE database, the finder receives a reward under one of Google's bounty programs, and only then Google releases a patch and includes it in the next Android release.
+For example, the "community" finds another vulnerability in Android or the underlying system components.
+The vulnerability is then assigned a CVE number, the discoverer receives a reward through one of Google's bounty programs, and then Google releases a patch and includes it in the next release.
+Android.

-Will your phone get it if it's not a Pixel or an Android One member?
+Will your phone get it if it's not a Pixel or not part of the program?
+Android One?

 If you bought a new device a year ago, then probably yes, but not right away.
-Your device manufacturer will still need to include the Google patch in their Android build and test it on supported device models.
-Top models support a little longer.
-Everyone else has to put up with it and not read the CVE database in the morning, so as not to spoil their appetite.
+Your device manufacturer will still need to include Google's patch in their build.
+Android and test it on supported device models.
+Top-end models receive slightly longer support.
+Everyone else should just refrain from reading the CVE database in the morning, lest they ruin their appetite.

-The situation with major Android updates tends to be even worse.
-On average, a new major version reaches mobile devices with custom Android in no less than a quarter, or even more.
-So the Android 10 update from Google was released in September 2019, and devices from different manufacturers that were lucky enough to earn the opportunity to update received it until the summer of 2020.
+The situation with major updates Android, as a rule, it's even worse.
+On average, a new major version makes it to mobile devices with custom Android no less than a quarter, or even more.
+So the update Android Google's 10 was released in September 2019, and devices from various manufacturers that were lucky enough to qualify for the update continued to receive it until summer 2020.

 Manufacturers can be understood.
 The release and testing of new firmware is a cost and not a small one.
 And since we have already bought the devices, we will not receive additional money from us.